jcornaz/autorel/README.md

 Other platforms aren't supported yet.

+## When running from a CI environment

+Some CI environment have defaults that can prevent `autorel` to work correctly.
+So when running from a CI, make sure to:

+* Make a deep clone of the repository (fetching all history)
+* Fetch the tags
+* Configure git user (`git config user.name "me" && git config user.email "myemail@mycompany.com"`)

 ## Configuration

 By default, `autorel` expects to find a non-empty configuration file at `./release.yml`.
 The location of the